Project Info

 The Whale Shark Conservation Project attempts to generate baseline data on the whale shark to aid its long-term conservation in India.

-A joint venture of the Gujarat Forest Department, Tata Chemicals Limited (TCL) and Wildlife Trust of India (WTI), the project activities involve scientific studies of whale sharks through photo-identification, genetic analysis and satellite tagging.
-The project also explores establishment of whale shark tourism in India, to benefit coastal communities who play a critical role in marine wildlife conservation.
+A joint venture of the Gujarat Forest Department, Tata Chemicals Limited (TCL), and Wildlife Trust of India (WTI), the project activities involve scientific studies of whale sharks through photo-identification, genetic analysis and satellite tagging.
+The project also explores the establishment of whale shark tourism in India, to benefit coastal communities who play a critical role in marine wildlife conservation.

 Evolving from the Whale Shark Campaign, the project was formally launched in November 2008, beginning with the formation of a Scientific Advisory Council and a Governing Council to facilitate its implementation.
 While the SAC includes Indian and international marine experts, the GC includes the project implementers and senior Gujarat Forest Department officials.

-Currently being implemented by the field personnel of the forest department and WTI, efforts are being made to build capacity of the fishermen to facilitate their direct involvement in whale shark studies.
+Currently being implemented by the field personnel of the forest department and WTI, efforts are being made to build the capacity of the fishermen to facilitate their direct involvement in whale shark studies.

 Shark Rescues and Self Documentation Scheme

-Ever since the campaign to save whale sharks was launched, Gujarati fishermen willingly began cutting their nets and releasing whale sharks that had been accidently caught.
+Ever since the campaign to save whale sharks was launched, Gujarati fishermen willingly began cutting their nets and releasing whale sharks that had been accidentally caught.
 In a bid to increase the number of rescues and ensure that the fishermen don’t have to bear the costs of their nets each time they cut them, the Gujarat Forest Department decided to reimburse fishermen whose nets were damaged during rescues.
 Further, through a Rapid Action Project, WTI provided over 1500 cameras to local fishermen, enabling them to document the release of the fish and get compensated by the forest department when they presented the pictures.
 This has also helped with the identification of individual whale sharks.
+This is the first such compensation system for the whale shark by the government in India.

 Photo-identification

-Implemented with the aim to contribute in population estimation as well as study of whale shark migration, photo-identification entails underwater photography and comparison of the photographs in a global database.
+Implemented with the aim to contribute to population estimation as well as the study of whale shark migration, photo-identification entails underwater photography and comparison of the photographs in a global database.
 The photo-identification being carried out under this project contributes whale shark photographs to the database managed by ECOCEAN.
 Whale sharks are identified using the pattern of spots, which are unique (equivalent to stripes in tigers) in each individual.
-India began contributing to global whale shark research with the initiation of photo-identification in 2010.
+India began contributing to global whale shark research with the initiation of photo identification in 2010.
 The first individual from Indian shores was identified in April.
 It has been labelled as I-001 and was a new entry to ECOCEAN’s global database.

 Whale Shark Pups